Pragma-Project/.github/profile/README.md

 The goal is to shrink the gap between systems programming and application development.
 If you're an admin or app developer who wants to understand what's under the hood, modify scheduling behavior, or add a custom IPC mechanism, you shouldn't need to become a kernel engineer first.
 You should be able to read the relevant part of the kernel and understand what it says.

+It also bundles safety frameworks that mathematically prove memory safety just like Rust, but without Rust's mandates.
+To top it off, it uses smart contracts hosted on the Ethereum blockhain that contain the source code of the mathematical proofing algorithm in a pipeline that pushes through code, rejects those that fail but if it passes produces a verifiable SHA-256 hash of the code for anyone to see.
+So not only can you show your code is safe, but you can verify anyone else's.
+Now the Rust crowd can rewrite try to rewrite the smart contract with 8x the bugs.

 ### 🖥️ The OS

 Pragma OS is a configurable kernel that loads Linux as a driver rather than treating it as the operating system.

 This is a deliberate architectural choice.
 Every alternative OS in history has faced the same wall: hardware compatibility.
 Linux has thousands of engineers and decades of work behind its driver ecosystem.
-Instead of reimplementing all of that (or accepting a fraction of hardware support), Pragma treats the Linux kernel as its I/O subsystem.
+Instead of reimplementing all of that or accepting a fraction of hardware support, Pragma treats the Linux kernel as its I/O subsystem.
 Linux thinks it owns the hardware.
 Pragma sits above it and provides its own execution model, memory management, scheduling, and IPC — consuming Linux's capabilities through its existing interfaces without forking or reimplementing any of it.
+And these things get pushed into userspace with tools that make configurability much more seamless.

-The result is a thin, configurable skeleton that gives you unified, easy-access control over settings that Linux today offers:
+The result is a thin, configurable skeleton that gives you one stop, easy-access control Linux today offers:

 **Process Management & Scheduling**
 - Scheduling algorithm selection and composition (CFS, EDF, priority-based, custom)